-- 1. Attach your external display(s) to the appropriate port, and turn it(them) on. - 2.
+- 1. Attach your external displays to the appropriate ports, and turn them on. - 2.
 Go to the NVIDIA Control Panel. - 3.
 Double-click Display (if the sub-menus are not visible), and then click Set up multiple displays. - 4.
 Click to select a primary display under "1.
 Select the displays you want to use." - 5.
-Right-click the icons under "2.Drag the icons to match ...." and select Extend.
+Right-click the icons under "2.Drag the icons to match" and select Extend.

-- 6. The Primary display (the main window display) will be denoted by an asterisk \ in the top right corner of the icon. - 7.
+- 6. The Primary display (the main window display) will be denoted by an asterisk in the top right corner of the icon. - 7.
 To change the Primary display right-click the icon and select Make primary. - 8.
 Click Apply > Yes to save any changes.

-Figure C - 21
+Figure C - 17

 Switch Primary

 Display